intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/API Overview/Energy API.md

 - __duration__ - The `duration` parameter can be a positive or negative integer, which specifies the number of periods required.

-    if a request is made for a */week* period with a duration of 3, the response will contain 3 periods of weekly energy data (starting at the requested epoch).
-If the duration is negative the corresponding number of periods will be subtracted from the epoch so that the overall duration is retrospective to the requested epoch.
-For example a request for a */week* period with a duration of -3 will return data for the previous three weeks before the requested epoch.
+    A request for a */week* period with a _positive_ duration of __3__ will return 3 periods of weekly energy data _starting_ at the requested epoch.

+    If the duration is _negative_ the duration will be retrospective to the requested epoch.
+For example a request for a */week* period and duration of __-3__ will return data for the previous three weeks, _ending_ at the requested epoch.

 The following table describes each `period` and the supported timestamp format for its `epoch`.